theupdateframework/taps/tap4.md

 * TAP: 4
-* Title: Trust Pinning
+* Title: Repository Assignments
 * Version: 1
-* Last-Modified: 04-Oct-2016
+* Last-Modified: 02-Nov-2016
 * Author: Trishank Karthik Kuppusamy, Sebastien Awwad, Evan Cordell, Vladimir Diaz, Jake Moshenko, Justin Cappos
 * Status: Draft
 * Content-Type: text/markdown
 * Requires: [TAP 5](tap5.md)
 * Created: 09-Sep-2016
-* Post-History: 09-Sep-2016

 # Abstract

-TAP 4 allows clients to use a _trust pinning file_ to delegate targets to one or more repositories.
+TAP 4 allows users to _assign_ targets to repositories in a manner similar to how targets can be delegated to roles.
+This means that: (1) targets may be found on one of many repositories, each with a different root of trust, and (2) many repositories may be required to sign targets.

 # Motivation